Published on January 16th, 2015 | by Ruben0

 That’s not very old for an Amontillado.
 In fact it used to be labeled Amontillado Fino, indicating it was a transitionary style, but as of 2009 this name could not be used any more and it was simply named Amontillado (while the age remained the same).
 As well as being fairly young, it is also on the light side: it only contains 16,5% alcohol because it is not fortified again after losing its flor.

 The Spanish Viña means vineyard and AB refers to Andrés Botaina, the original owner of the vineyard that supplied the grapes.
 This vineyard was one of the first taken over by Manuel González after he started the bodegas in the late 1840’s.
-Mind that Lustau also has an Amontillado called Botaina, from a different vineyard owned by Antonio Botaina.
+Mind that Lustau also has an Amontillado called Botaina, from separate plots but once owned by the same man.